agrassangel/mekingsense/README.md

 Issues detected:
 -
-- Results are not being sorted according to the criteria selected in the Order option
+- Results are not being sorted according to the criteria selected in the Order option by Mercado Libre

 - - Test can not validate whether or no test were sorted due I couldnt find a way how should values be rendered once they get sorted